soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 You can:
 - Get a visual overview of the investigation entities and threats found.
-- Click an entity to open a fly-out page that shows the related entity detail.
+- Select an entity to open a fly-out page that shows the related entity detail.

 ![AIR investigation entities details](media/air-investigationsentitiespagedetails.png)

 ### Investigation log page

-When you click the Log tab, you go to a view that shows all the play book steps that have occurred during the investigation.
+When you select the **Log** tab, you go to a view that shows all the play book steps that have occurred during the investigation.
 The log captures a complete inventory of all actions completed by Office 365 Threat Intelligence capabilities as part of AIR.
 It provides a clear view of all the steps taken, including the Action itself, a description and the duration of the actual from start to finish.

 ![AIR investigation log page](media/air-investigationlogpage.png)